Pachycephalosaurus: Dome function

 Histological examination reveals that pachycephalosaurid domes are composed of a unique form of fibrolamellar bone that contains fibroblasts, which play a critical role in wound healing and are capable of rapidly depositing bone during remodeling.
 Peterson et al. (2013) concluded that, taken together, the frequency of lesion distribution and the bone structure of frontoparietal domes lends strong support to the hypothesis that pachycephalosaurids used their unique cranial structures for agonistic behavior.
 CT scan comparisons of the skulls of Stegoceras validum, Prenocephale prenes, and several head-striking artiodactyls have also supported pachycephalosaurids as being well-equipped for head-butting.
 Micro-CT scans of the pachycephalosaurid specimen, identified as cf. Foraminacephale brevis, also support that pachycephalosaurids likely engaged in head-butting.

+Research headed by paleontologist Cary Woodruff noted that Pachycephalosaurus's spine, pelvis and tail share resemblances to kangaroos over headbutting animals like bighorn sheep.
+Woodruff proposes that pachycephalosaurs were potentially capable of 'kickboxing' behavior like kangaroos, though potentially also using their domes for shoving matches.

 Diet

 Scientists do not yet know what these dinosaurs ate.
 Having very small, ridged teeth, they could not have chewed tough, fibrous plants like flowering shrubs as effectively as other dinosaurs of the same period.
 It is assumed that pachycephalosaurs lived on a mixed diet of leaves, seeds, and fruits.
 The sharp, serrated teeth would have been very effective for shredding plants.
 It has also been suspected to a degree that it may have included meat in its diet.
 The most complete fossil jaw shows that it had serrated blade-like front teeth, reminiscent of those of carnivorous theropods.